 Eclipse dims Cal Poly

 An eclipse darkened the California sky yesterday afternoon, and San Luis Obispo residents were able to see the shadowed moon, surrounded by a “ring of fire,” shortly before sunset.
-The […]
+The moon passing in front of the sun for a short period of time created the eclipse — the first of its kind in more than […]